-The maximum size for this ROI is 512x512.
+Adjust the adorner to adjust the size of the Focus ROI.
 You are able to set this ROI anywhere on the Preview window.

-2) Press Auto to perform an auto focus operation, to get the focus value of the selected preview.
+2) Press Auto to perform an auto focus operation, which will return the focus value of the selected focus ROI.

 To set up and perform multi point focus:

-2) Click on "Choose Auto Focus ROI" button to select a particular region in your preview.
+2) Click on "Choose Auto Focus ROI" button to select a new region in your preview.